huntdatacenter/docs/docs/about/activities.md

 A core mission of our activities is to bring the excitement of data-driven science to new generations of scientists, and to elevate the expertise of data-driven activities inside our community.

 Therefore, we invest time on how to best acquire, preserve, develop and transfer knowledge of data-driven science and their scientific instruments.
-For example, the introduction of differentiated [coordinator roles](/coordinator/roles/) in data spaces is a result of this activity.

-This activity includes knowledge transfers to new community members, the optimization of knowledge transfers between existing community members, and the acquisition of new expertise among members as their experience and responsibilities grow.
-This includes both for lab users, coordinators and scientific leaders, as well as internal knowledge management in our team.
+This activity also includes knowledge transfers to new community members, between existing community members, and the acquisition of new expertise as the journey of our community members as their experience and responsibilities grow.
+This does include different approaches to lab users, coordinators and scientific leaders, as well as internal knowledge management in our team.

 [KM essentials](https://www.youtube.com/watch?v=sVtMC3GkMr0) by Lead Lauren and Cindy Hubert gives a video introduction to the core challenges, and [Knowledge management at NASA](https://nscpolteksby.ac.id/ebook/files/Ebook/Business%20Administration/Knowledge%20Management%20in%20The%20Public%20Sector%20a%20Blueprint%20for%20Innovation%20in%20Government%20(2007)/11%20-%20Knowledge%20Management%20at%20NASA.pdf) give a history view of their challenges in an environment we admire.

-We do also invest time on traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security, and scientific publication and dissemination.
+We do also invest time on popular presentations and traditional teaching on master and PhD levels that includes lectures in big data ethics, value in data, big data biobanking, digital lab management, introduction to information security, and scientific publication and dissemination.
 We do also contribute public presentations on similar subjects.